Interaural Cues

 Pan Laws

 Circular pan law (also called the power pan law) uses the 3 dB rule and can work in two ways.
 It can subtract 3dB in the center and slowly give back this cut as we pan side to side, or it can add 3dB as we move side to side.
-Both effects are the same save one guarantees our peak level is max at the middle while the other gives a max peak level when panned.
 For headroom reasons it makes sense to use the cut version rather than the additive version.
 The important part is 3 dB is the adjusting factor.

 The rate at which the left changes with the right is done so that the sound appears to move in a circle.